a5hk/night-coder/vim/colors/README.md

 This is a port of [Night Coder](https://marketplace.visualstudio.com/items?itemName=a5hk.night-coder) VS Code theme for Vim.
-This is not exactly the same theme, token colors may have different meanings.
 Built using [Theme Generator](https://github.com/a5hk/theme-generator)

 True color support is required.